 REVOCATION OF ASSIGNMENT.

-The Tribal Council has the power to revoke any assignment which is being used contrary to the provisions of this Chapter.
+The Tribal Council has the power to revoke any assignment which is being used contrary to the provisions of this Chapter in accordance with this Subsection.

-Violations.
-Assignments are subject to revocation for violations, including but not limited to, those outlined in Section 12.

 Probationary Period.
 If the circumstances warrant, or if the situation can be resolved by implementing a probationary period, the appropriate department may request the Tribal Council to issue a probation notice to an Assignee for a violation(s) of this Chapter.
 A probationary period shall be implemented at the Tribal Council’s sole discretion.
 The probationary period shall be no more than six (6) months.
 Such a probation notice shall include the terms and conditions that must be adhered to in order to protect the assignment from revocation, the date of termination of the probation and tasks needed to be completed in order for probation to be terminated including any required educational courses that must be completed.